 - Reduce the incidence of acute pyelonephritis in pregnancy.

-- Diagnose acute pyelonephritis in pregnancy.
+- Diagnose and manage acute pyelonephritis in pregnancy.

 - Diagnose and manage anaemia during pregnancy.

 - Identify patients who may possibly have heart valve disease.

 - Manage a patient with heart valve disease during labour and the puerperium.

 7-1 Which urinary tract infections are important during pregnancy?

 7-2 Why are urinary tract infections common during pregnancy and the puerperium?